Clinical Research Directory

 Online mindfulness-based stress reduction

-The online MBSR intervention sessions will be available in a website created specifically for this purpose, where each pre-recorded session will be uploaded so that each patient can begin the intervention at the same time as their chemotherapy regimen.
+The online MBI sessions will be available in a website created specifically for this purpose, where each pre-recorded session will be uploaded so that each patient can begin the intervention at the same time as their chemotherapy regimen.
 Each session will last approximately 1 hour, for a total of 6 sessions.
 The topics that will be covered in these sessions include: mindfulness overview, stress and suffering, emotional regulation, meditation, management of stressful situations, self-compassion and acceptance.
 Participants will watch 1 session per week following the order that will be indicated on the website; patients will be encouraged to watch the sessions during their chemotherapy infusions.
-During these sessions, patients will be instructed in mindfulness practice and will perform targeted exercises to promote complete consciousness, including mindful body awareness (body scan), gentle yoga exercises, and meditation.
+During these sessions, patients will be instructed in mindfulness practice and will perform targeted exercises to promote complete consciousness, including mindful body awareness (body scan) and meditation.

 Locations (1)